History of Alamogordo

-- Alamogordo means "big cottonwood."
-Gordo = big or fat; alamo = poplar or cottonwood.
+- Alamogordo means "fat cottonwood."
+Gordo = fat; alamo = poplar or cottonwood.

-- Developed as a rail junction with nearby mountain lumber railroad in 1898.
+- Developed as a rail junction with a nearby mountain lumber railroad in 1898.

 - Has the oldest zoo in the southwest: Alameda Park Zoo, established in 1898.